A framework for human-AI integration in the enterprise

 - Gain a framework for integration of human intelligence and machine intelligence in the enterprise

-Bahman is a director of data science at Rakuten (the seventh largest internet company in the world), managing an AI organization with engineering and data science managers, data scientists, machine learning engineers, and data engineers, globally distributed across three continents, and in charge of the end-to-end AI systems behind the Rakuten Intelligence suite of products.
+Bahman Bahmani is the vice president of data science and engineering at Rakuten (the seventh-largest internet company in the world), managing an AI organization with engineering and data science managers, data scientists, machine learning engineers, and data engineers globally distributed across three continents, and he’s in charge of the end-to-end AI systems behind the Rakuten Intelligence suite of products.
 Previously, Bahman built and managed engineering and data science teams across industry, academia, and the public sector in areas including digital advertising, consumer web, cybersecurity, and nonprofit fundraising, where he consistently delivered substantial business value.
-He also designed and taught courses, led an interdisciplinary research lab, and advised theses in the computer science department at Stanford University, where he also did his own PhD focused on large-scale algorithms and machine learning, topics on which he is a published author.
+He also designed and taught courses, led an interdisciplinary research lab, and advised theses in the Computer Science Department at Stanford University, where he also did his own PhD focused on large-scale algorithms and machine learning, topics on which he’s a published author.

 Leave a Comment or Question

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 Diversity and Inclusion Sponsor

 Premier Exhibitor Plus

 For conference registration information and customer service